 individual, but works away from the body.

-Is the patient required to do anything?
+Is a client required to do anything?

 A brief history is obtained prior to each treatment.
 The individual is

 treated in his/her position of comfort and is asked to relax and to be receptive.

 Sessions will generally last 30 to 45 minutes.
 Some individuals may feel nothing

 while others may have a sense of deep relaxation or of very subtle inner movement.
 Occasionally

 the effect of the treatment is felt immediately, but more frequently an effect is not observed

 Our energy field is influenced by our mental and emotional states, and

 working in this field may produce an effect in these aspects of our being.
 A facilitator learns to ask the

 client to have some quiet time to consider the thoughts, memories, and